Zarkopafilis/Random-Notes/UnrealC++HandyStuff.md

 Just use the GameState to track the state of the game (duh!).

 A delay of 0 (zero) will cause code to execute next frame.

+Don't use default C++ types because their size may vary.
+Use Unreal's variations instead (e.g. uint32).

+Speaking of that, for simplicity reasons, uint8 (Byte) and int32 (Integer) are the only supported int types in blueprints.